How much does sedation dentistry cost in Fountain Valley?

 Coverage for sedation varies more than for almost any other dental service.
 Nitrous oxide is usually not covered for adults.
 Oral sedation is occasionally covered.
 IV sedation is sometimes covered when medical necessity is documented, particularly for surgical extractions or severe documented anxiety.

-We file pre-treatment estimates to confirm exactly what your plan will cover.
+We file pre-treatment estimates to clarify expected coverage.
 If sedation is medically necessary and dental insurance does not cover it, sometimes medical insurance does, especially for surgical wisdom teeth or complex extraction cases.

 Sedation is billed as an add-on to the underlying procedure on a single combined estimate before treatment.
 We accept all major PPO plans, credit cards, and CareCredit financing.